Drakkar-Software/OctoBot/docs/source/pages/Notifications.rst

    "notification-type": ["web"]

-Web notifications use the Web service. `See Web service configuration wiki <https://github.com/Drakkar-Software/OctoBot/wiki/Web-interface>`_
+Web notifications use the Web service. `See Web service configuration docs <Web-interface.html>`_